 T43 Ian Poulter, Emiliano Grillo E

-While a final round 71 looks very out of place with his 66-66-65 start, it was a solid round on a day where scoring was difficult, and the vast majority of the field was over par.
+While a final-round 71 looks very out of place with his 66-66-65 start, it was a solid round on a day where scoring was difficult, and the vast majority of the field shot over par.

-A year ago at this event, Fowler squandered a significant 36-hole lead and finished T6, and was determined to not let history repeat itself when he held a four-stroke lead going into the final round.
+A year ago at this event, Fowler squandered a significant 36-hole lead and finished T6, and was determined to not let history repeat itself when he held a four-stroke lead going into the Sunday.

-Despite shooting +1 71, the field got no closer to him than they were when the day started.
+Despite shooting 1-over 71, the field got no closer to him than they were when the day started.
 However, it was not quite the runaway that a few other tournaments have been lately.

-After a double-bogey on #6, Fowler hit +2 for the day, which gave hope to several players, most notably Gary Woodland who got within two at one point.
-Fowler hit a rhythm and putted clutch on the back nine, playing 10-16 at 3-under.
+After a double-bogey on No. 6, Fowler hit 2-over for the day, which gave hope to several players, most notably Gary Woodland who got to within two at one point.

 A bogey-bogey finish was insignificant, as Fowler had the tournament wrapped up.
-Rickie led the field in birdies for the week, and was second in strokes gained: putting.
+He led the field in birdies for the week, and was second in strokes gained: putting.